 The excavation of Feature 1 in 2005 and 2007 (Sommer 2006, 2008), Feature 9 in 2006 and 2007 (Sommer 2007, 2008), Feature 11 in 2007 (Sommer 2008), Feature 19 in 2009 (Sommer 2010), and Feature 28 in 2012 and 2013 (Sommer 2013b, 2014) confirmed the presence of at least four trash pit features containing abundant floral and faunal remains, as well as artifacts including ceramics, stone tools, and modified bone artifacts.
 Features 22, 24, and 27, excavated in 2011 and 2012, are examples of smaller trash pits containing a lower density of material.
 The hearth features excavated in 2006, 2008, 2009, 2011, and 2012 including Features 3, 6, 7, 12, 13, 16, 17, 18, 21 and 23 contain less bone and other artifacts than the trash pits.
 Intensive burning in some of the hearths reduced most of the organics to ash and caused oxidation of the surrounding soil.
 Feature 32, which was partially salvaged from the eroding riverbank in 2016, also appears to have been a hearth feature.
-Feature 10, excavated in 2007, appears to have been used both as a trash pit and a hearth.
+Feature 10, excavated in 2007, and Feature 33 excavated in 2017 appear to have been used both as a trash pits and a hearths.
 Feature 5, excavated in 2009, and Feature 29, excavated in 2013, are also multi-function features.
 They served initially as storage pits.
+Though not as deep as Features 5 and 29, Feature 33, excavated in 2017, may also have functioned initially as a storage pit.
 Charred tubers tentatively identified as Fragrant Water-Lily (Nymphaea odorata), were found near the bottom of Feature 5, providing evidence of one of the materials that were stored.
-Both storage pits were likely later used as hearths before finally serving as receptacles for trash.
+The storage pits were likely later used as hearths before finally serving as receptacles for trash.
 Finally, Feature 30 likely represents a burial feature.
 However, given the limited amount of excavation conducted on this feature and the lack of any elements other than disarticulated foot bones, it is impossible to adequately assess the nature of the deposit (Sommer 2014:39).
 In terms of temporal placement, we can say with certainty that it predates the formation of the plowzone and postdates the formation of the buried A-horizon through which the pit was dug.
 Stratigraphically, it is entirely consistent with the Late Prehistoric/Protohistoric component at the site.